Glossary

 Indexing vs. Crawling

-Crawling is the process of discovering web pages, while indexing stores and organizes them for search results.
+Crawling is the process of discovering web pages.
+While indexing is storing and organizing them for search results.

 Indexing vs. Ranking